InfamousMusicify/MOTD/README.md

      which sends a random message to the player when they log in.
      (Compatible with 1.14+ - 1.15+)

-     Version 4.4 or higher Recommended.
+     Version 4.7.4 or higher Recommended.
+     (4.4 or higher for classic)

      Motd Sources: All the Minecraft Splashes as of Dec 2019, an evergrowing # of 2b2t Motds, Ubuntu 2007 Forums Motds, And a fair amount of custom Motds.